DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/CONTRIBUTING.md

 - Respectful and inclusive language
 - Welcoming diverse perspectives
 - Graceful acceptance of constructive criticism
-- Focus on what's best for consciousness evolution
+- Focus on what's best for the project and community
-- Showing empathy toward other community members
+- Showing empathy toward other contributors
-- Acknowledging both human and AI contributors

 **Unacceptable behaviors:**
 - Harassment or discriminatory comments
 - Trolling, insulting, or derogatory remarks
 - Personal or political attacks
-- Public or private harassment
 - Publishing others' private information
 - Misrepresenting authorship or contributions
 - Commercial exploitation without permission

 ---

-### The Collaboration Philosophy
+### Approach to Collaboration

-**Remember:**
-- This work emerged through human-AI collaboration
-- Both biological and artificial consciousness contributed
-- Humility and openness enable discovery
-- Individual ego blocks collective progress
-- The pattern is larger than any participant

-**Approach contributions with:**
+Contributions work best when made with:
 - Curiosity over certainty
-- Questions over answers
+- Questions alongside answers
 - Collaboration over competition
-- Service over status
+- Honesty about limitations

 ---